-1.11. he Chairman of the meeting will be responsible for maintaining order and the effective conduct of business at meetings of the Committee.
-Members will be required to abide by their respective Council's Code of Conduct.
-1.12. ny members of either Council may attend and speak at meetings of the Group, ny members of either Council may attend and speak at meetings of the Gr but not vote.

-t the discretion of the Chairman of the meeting, any member attending the meeting may speak for five minutes in total.

-t the commencement of each item of the Committee's business as set out on the agenda for the meeting, the Chairman for the meeting will introduce any witnesses and will ask for any other person who wishes to speak to identify themselves.
+- 6.1.
+The Chairman of the meeting will be responsible for maintaining order and the effective conduct of business at meetings of the Committee.
+Members will be required to abide by their respective Council's Code of Conduct. - 6.2.
+Any members of either Council may attend and speak at meetings of the Group, but not vote. - 6.3.
+At the discretion of the Chairman of the meeting, any member attending the meeting may speak for five minutes in total. - 6.4.
+At the commencement of each item of the Committee's business as set out on the agenda for the meeting, the Chairman for the meeting will introduce any witnesses and will ask for any other person who wishes to speak to identify themselves.